arpit16297/arpit16297/README.md

 - 👋 Hi, I’m @arpit16297
-- 🌱 I’m currently a part of Cognizant as an Intern
+- 🌱 I’m currently a part of Cognizant as Full Stack Java Developer
--     Programmer Analyst Trainee.
+-     Programmer Analyst.
-- 💞️ I’m ready to collaborate on fse projects
+- 💞️ I’m ready to collaborate on fse(Java) projects
 - 📫 Reach me on whatsapp-8210392094

 <!---